 The idea of carriers switching over to electric trucks has been tossed around for years now.
 However, the cost and power output of solid-state batteries have always put plans on the back burner.
-Yet with trends in both commerce, technology, and logistics, the way to make the switch to electric trucks has become clearer.
+Yet with trends in both commerce, technology, and logistics, the way to make the switch to trucks has become clearer.

 A Potential Hike in Fuel Prices

-Seafaring vessels around the world are now mandated to use low-sulfur fuels.
-The global use of fuel by commercial ocean-based shipping fleets is upwards of 3 million barrels per day, which is not counting non-commercial vehicles.
-With the new mandate, more low-sulfur fuel will be in production, placing a high-demand on diesel-based fuel, leading to a price increase.
-This is one of the primary motivators in looking for solutions to transition to electric trucks.
+With the new mandate, more low-sulfur fuel will be in production, placing a high demand on diesel-based fuel, leading to a price increase.
+This is one of the primary motivators for looking for solutions to the transition to electric trucks.

 The Power of E-Commerce

-E-commerce is here to stay, and is rising as the preferred method of doing business at a consumer level.
-E-commerce offers predictable and dedicated transportation routes, and with other emerging technologies, it can create a clear implementation for electric trucks.
-Electric trucks could also offer long-term cost-savings for trucking companies of all sizes, because the use over time will reduce emissions and the cost of owning refitted vehicles.
-The projected lowered cost of ownership is currently placed at around 2030.
+E-commerce is here to stay and is rising as the preferred method of doing business at the consumer level.
+E-commerce offers predictable and dedicated transportation routes, and with other emerging technologies, it can create a clear implementation for trucks.

 Technology and Electric Trucks

-For the longest time, electric trucks have been a fantasy because commercial-use batteries simply couldn’t generate the power needed to move a truck with a full load for the distance needed in the specified time.
-This is all changing, as manufacturers are testing electric batteries and diesel-electric hybrid trucks that could accelerate the paths to carriers to adopt alternative power sources.
-3-D printing, as well, could both speed up and accelerate the adoption of electric trucks, making maintenance and replacement parts easy to access and allow both fleets and owner-operators to create them in-house.
+For the longest time, trucks have been a fantasy because commercial-use batteries simply couldn’t generate the power needed to move a truck with a full load for the distance needed in the specified time.

-There is no current official legislation mandating the trucking industry to make the switch to electric trucks.
+There is no current official legislation mandating the trucking industry to switch to electric trucks.
 The financial and public-facing motivators have industry leaders looking at a transition in the 2030s, with a full move to electric trucks sometime in the 2040s.